 a) Inorganic Pigments or Oxides:

-c) Light Colors:
+c) Choose Lighter Colors:

 Share the post "Painted Walls Look Chalky and Powdery – How to Fix?"